jessgordon/bookmark_manager/README.md

 I'd like to be able to delete bookmarks.

 As a user,
-So that I can edit my bookmarks,
+So that I can change my bookmarks,
 I'd like to be able to update bookmarks.

 As a user,